17 Best Home Office Setup Ideas for 2023 (+ Productivity Hacks)

 This great tip for a home office setup is beneficial in maintaining professionalism and streamlining call management.
 With a dedicated phone number, you get to designate business hours, customize a greeting message for customers, and enhance your brand image overall.
 Forward calls to multiple phones easily and ensure that your business accommodates all customer inquiries.

 Choose among different types of business phone numbers: local, toll-free, vanity, and international.
 VoIP provider Grasshopper offers custom toll-free phone numbers, which help reinforce brand identity and recall.
-Meanwhile, 8×8 provides international toll-free number services to over 100 countries.
+Meanwhile, 8×8 provides international phone numbers in over 100 countries.
 Use this guide when deciding which business phone number works best for your needs.

 Must-have Design Elements for the Best Home Office Setup

 The overall design of your home office influences mood and motivation.
-Details like color schemes and neatness of the space will either improve or dampen work efficiency.
-These are some of the best ways to set up a home office, design-wise:
+Details like color schemes and level of neatness will either improve or dampen work efficiency.
+These are some of the best ways to set up a home office aesthetically:

 Colors are not just home office decor elements that improve aesthetic appeal.
 They evoke a certain ambiance that affects your state of mind when working.
 Color therapy suggests that the color red is stimulating while the color green is calming.
 Yellow improves concentration, while orange enhances moods.